Transfer of a retiring allowance

-You do not have to deduct income tax on the amount of eligible retiring allowance that is transferred directly to an employee's RRSP or to an RPP on behalf of the employee.
-You also do not have to deduct income tax on any part of the retiring allowance that your employee transfers to a spousal or common-law partner's RRSP if you have reasonable grounds to believe your employee can deduct the RRSP contribution when filing his or her personal income tax and benefit return.
-For more information, see the section called "RRSP contributions you withhold from remuneration" in Chapter 5 of Guide T4001, Employers' Guide - Payroll Deductions and Remittances.
+You do not have to deduct income tax on the amount of the eligible retiring allowance that is transferred directly to an employee’s RRSP or to an RPP on behalf of the employee.
+You also do not have to deduct income tax on any part of the retiring allowance that your employee transfers to a spousal or common-law partner’s RRSP if you have reasonable grounds to believe your employee can deduct the RRSP contribution when filing his or her income tax and benefit return.
+For more information, see "RRSP contributions you withhold from remuneration" in Chapter 5 of Guide T4001, Employers' Guide - Payroll Deductions and Remittances.

 To demonstrate how to calculate the amount of retiring allowance eligible for transfer and to give you an example as to how to calculate an amount of remuneration subject to income tax deductions, see Examples - Retiring allowance calculations.

 - Date modified: